Officers, N.C.O.s and Men of the 1st Battalion, Buried in Kandahar Farm Cemetery

 The Commonwealth troops held this sector and therefore used the Cemetery up to April 1918, when it fell under German control, but was recovered in early September 1918 and used again.

-Two men of the original 1st Battalion Cheshire Regiment are buried in this Cemetery.
+Two men of the original 1st Battalion, Cheshire Regiment, are buried in this Cemetery.
 Use the links below to read a little more about each man and see where he is buried.
 Both men, in their different ways, brought great credit to their Battalion by their actions and bravery.